AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 ![Timeline Options: Times](/docs/images/Timeline-Options-Times.png)

-These options let you set the end time and start time of the timeline.
-These times set the loop points when you are using the [Loop function](../timelines/timeline-options.md#timecode-tab) or can be used to set limits on the timeline so you can be sure nothing will happen if you get sent some wayward timecode.
+These options let you set the duration and start time of the timeline.
+These set the loop points when you are using the [Loop function](../timelines/timeline-options.md#timecode-tab) or are used to fire the timeline automatically when the timecode is in the correct range.
+They can also be used to set limits on the timeline so you can be sure nothing will happen if you get sent some wayward timecode.

 ---